Geometry-Preserving Neural Architectures on Manifolds with Boundary: Intermediate Augmented Architectures

-Therefore, \textbf{for Lie groups we do not need to project onto $T_gG$ at every layer}.
-Instead of producing a matrix and then projecting it onto the tangent space, \textbf{the network directly outputs coefficients in a fixed basis of the Lie algebra} (i.e., Lie algebra coordinates), which are then mapped back to the group via the exponential map.
+\paragraph{Exponential IAAs on Lie Groups.} While the exponential map based update can be found in \citet{katsman2023riemannian, elamvazhuthi2023learning}, one key observation we make is that for matrix Lie Groups the architecture can be simplified considerably.
+Particularly, for Lie groups we do not need to project onto $T_gG$ at every layer.
+The tangent space of $G$ at $g \in G$, $T_g G$, can be characterized via the tangent space of $G$ at the identity element $e \in G$, $T_e G$, which is canonically identified with the Lie algebra $\mathfrak{g}$ of $G$.
+Instead of producing a matrix and then projecting it onto the tangent space, a network $\tilde{f}_\theta$ can directly outputs coefficients in a fixed basis of the Lie algebra, which are then mapped back to the group via the exponential map.
+Let $\{E_1,\dots,E_n\}$ be a basis of $\mathfrak{g}$ ($=T_e G$).
+Then $\{E_1 g,\dots,E_n g\}$ forms a basis of $T_g G$.
+The update then takes the simplified form